 This post is definitely going to be a ramble, so don’t say I didn’t warn you.
 Well, unless you haven’t been here before or if you have and Alzheimer’s has kicked in, you’ll find that the blog that celebrates balls-ups in the bush has had a bit of a makeover.

-Why is that scene from 2001: A Space Odyssey at the top of the post?
-No reason really other than just like the mischievous HAL, computers will be the death of me and I saw the movie for about the 60th time at The Astor Theatre last weekend.
-Where else in the world can you go and see an old movie how it was meant to be displayed in 70mm format complete with thumping DTS sound?
+Why is the scene from 2001: A Space Odyssey at the top of the post?
+No reason really, other than just like the mischievous HAL, computers will be the death of me and I saw the movie for about the 60th time at The Astor Theatre last weekend.
+Where else in the world can you go and see an old movie how it was meant to be displayed in 70mm format, complete with thumping DTS sound?
 I would say nowhere.

 It looks a little dark though, so I went back to the drawing board and came up with a photo that Ben took at Gardiner Point, Arthur River on the West Coast of Tasmania.
 This is a place that’s signposted as ‘the edge of the world’.
 In fact it has its own website with ‘edge of the world‘ as its URL.